ibm-cloud-docs/EventStreams/sdk.md

 # {{site.data.keyword.messagehub}} SDKs
 {: #eventstreams-sdks}

-{{site.data.keyword.messagehub_full}} simplifies application development by abstracting much of the complexity of deploying application environments.
-{{site.data.keyword.messagehub}} SDKs are provided in multiple programming languages to assist application developers to integrate {{site.data.keyword.messagehub}}
-`IaC` operations into continuous integration and continuous delivery (**CI**/**CD**) tools and pipelines.
+{{site.data.keyword.messagehub_full}} is a high-throughput message bus that is built with Apache Kafka.
+It is optimized for event ingestion into IBM Cloud and event stream distribution between your services and applications.
+{{site.data.keyword.messagehub}} SDK client library includes a library of functions used to access an {{site.data.keyword.messagehub}} service instance and allows developers to programmatically interact with the Admin Rest API and Schema Registry.

-Following are the list of {{site.data.keyword.messagehub}} server SDKs that are available for Node, Python, Go, and Java.
-For more information about installation and technical concepts, see readme file in the SDK documentation.
+Following is the list of {{site.data.keyword.messagehub}} server SDKs that are available for Node, Python, Go, and Java.
+For more information about installation and technical concepts, see the readme file in the SDK documentation.
 {: shortdesc}

 |Server SDKs | SDK Documentation |